abhiaagarwal/notes/content/tags/thoughts.md

 Just general thoughts about things.
 Not necessarily fully formed or analytical in nature, just musings, often opinionated.
+I try to keep these as a snapshot of my mindset at a given time, but I will correct any factual errors.
+If I have new additional thoughts, I will do this with an errata in the footnotes or new section, and not try to overwrite an old perspective.